Huawei lawyers ask Canada police why no 'alarm bells' rang during CFO's arrest

 The five days of scheduled hearings will focus on allegations by her lawyers of abuses of process committed by Canadian and U.S. authorities during her arrest in December 2018 at the Vancouver International Airport.

-Meng, 48, is facing charges in the United States of bank fraud for allegedly misleading HSBC about Huawei’s business dealings in Iran, causing the bank to break U.S. sanction laws.
+Meng, 48, is facing charges in the United States of bank fraud for allegedly misleading HSBC HSBA.L about Huawei's [HWT.UL] business dealings in Iran, causing the bank to break U.S. sanction laws.

 In the court’s afternoon session, Meng’s lawyer Richard Peck focused on the affidavit signed by Royal Canadian Mounted Police (RCMP) Constable Winston Yep the day before arresting Meng, which included swearing that Meng had no ties to Canada.